steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 }
 ```

-First we extracrt the `.varno` which is the index of the table in the rang table, and then `.varttno` which is the attribute number of the variable.
+First, we extract the `.varno` which is the index of the table in the rang table, and then `.varttno` which is the attribute number of the variable.

-Using the index of the table `.varno` will get the table entry of the table itself using `rt_fetch`, usnig the table entry we can then obtain the **Oid** of the table using `.relid`.
+Using the index of the table `.varno` will get the table entry of the table itself using `rt_fetch`, using the table entry we can then obtain the **Oid** of the table using `.relid`.
 Having the table Oid and the attribute number of the variable we can then obtain the column name itself using [get_attname](https://github.com/postgres/postgres/blob/0d30e48c2578a6857aa2869f1b2696b6eb5fef68/src/backend/utils/cache/lsyscache.c#L817-L818)

 ```rs